TalMizrahi/Portfolio/App Taxi Drivers Analysis Project/README.md

 Main goals of the analysis are:

-Describe your conclusions derived from the data
+Describe your conclusions derived from the data.

 Are there any particular drivers that need special attention? why?